 Bubble wrap?
 It has great insulating properties and makes a good drape for tender plants on cold nights when supported with old chairs and windows.

-Sasha Andreev shows Joan Steffend how to make decorations for the home out of old maps.Advertisement
+Sasha Andreev shows Joan Steffend new uses for old downhill skis.Advertisement

 HGTV Inspiration Newsletter